-Step System Prompt Action 1 Enter option 14 from the Operator Menu and press Return.
+Step System Prompt Action 1 - Enter option 14 from the Operator Menu and press Return.
 Result: The software displays the DCSC Management Menu.
-2 - Enter option 4 from the ACS Management Menu and press Return.
+2 Enter option 4 from the ACS Management Menu and press Return.
 Result: The software displays the Load Volume Onto Drive screen (Figure 13-6).
 3 Volume to load> Specify volume to load.
+4 Drive on which to load volume> Specify which drive (physical name or a logical name) to load the volume onto.